tkancf/dotfiles/README.md

 Two Dockerfiles are provided to speed up image builds:

-1. `Dockerfile.base` installs Fish, Git, build essentials, the latest Neovim release, and bundles the `mise` runtime manager.
+1. `Dockerfile.base` installs Fish, Git, build essentials, the latest Neovim release, bundles the `mise` runtime manager, provisions an OpenSSH server, and creates a passwordless `dev` user whose default shell is Fish.
-2. `Dockerfile.dev` extends the base image with an SSH server and a `DevUser` account configured to use Fish by default.
+2. `Dockerfile.dev` extends the base image and simply configures the container to run the bundled SSH daemon.

 Build the layered images: